MicrosoftDocs/defender-docs/defender-xdr/deploy-supported-services.md

 [!INCLUDE [Prerelease information](../includes/prerelease.md)]

 [Microsoft Defender XDR](microsoft-365-defender.md) integrates various Microsoft security services to provide centralized detection, prevention, and investigation capabilities against sophisticated attacks.
-This article describes the supported services, their licensing requirements, the advantages and limitations associated with deploying one or more services, and links to how you can fully deploy them individually.
+This article describes the supported services, their licensing requirements, the advantages, and limitations associated with deploying one or more services, and links to how you can fully deploy them individually.

 ## Supported services